feathers-plus/authentication-local-management/docs.md

 // sign up or identityChange verification with short token authManagement.create({ action: 'verifySignupShort',
   value: {
     user, // identify user, e.g. {email: 'a@a.com'}.
-See options.identifyUserProps.
+See options.userIdentityFields.
     token, // compares to .verifyShortToken
   }
 })